omarkhan/coffeedoc/README.md

     Usage: coffeedoc [options] [targets]

     Options:
-      --output, -o    Set output directory                                   [default: "docs"] --parser        Parser to use.
-Available parsers: commonjs, requirejs  [default: "commonjs"] --renderer      Renderer to use.
-Available renderers: html, gfm, json  [default: "html"] --stdout        Direct all output to stdout instead of files           [boolean] --ignore, -i    Files or directories to ignore
-      --help, -h      Show this help
+      --output, -o      Set output directory                                            [default: "docs"] --ignore, -i      Files or directories to ignore --stdout          Direct all output to stdout instead of files --hide-private    Do not document methods beginning with an underscore --parser          Parser to use.
+Built-in parsers: commonjs, requirejs            [default: "commonjs"] --renderer        Renderer to use.
+Built-in renderers: html, gfm, json            [default: "html"] --indexTemplate   Override the default index template for the selected renderer --moduleTemplate  Override the default module template for the selected renderer --help, -h        Show this help and exit
-      --hide-private  Do not document methods beginning with an underscore   [boolean]

 If [targets] is a directory, CoffeeDoc will recursively document all `.coffee` files found under that directory.